JBGruber/paper_anti-minorities/README.md

 This is the code to reproduce the numbers, figures and analyses for the chapter *Weaponizing rights: Political Uses of LGBTQ+ Rhetoric in Media Outlets*.
 Preprint: <https://doi.org/10.31219/osf.io/dyuwa>

-The main analysis is done with [`rollama`](https://jbgruber.github.io/rollama/index.html), which requires the software [Ollama](https://ollama.com/) to run the utiliyed model.
+The main analysis is done with [`rollama`](https://jbgruber.github.io/rollama/index.html), which requires the software [Ollama](https://ollama.com/) to run the utilised model.

 All other dependencies can be installed with: